La Carretería is a delightful neighborhood cantina serving up northern Argentine cuisine in San Telmo’s Parque Lezama area.

 Moguillansky and her trio, ‘Las Carreteras,’ featuring the restaurant owner on flute and two tango guitarists, sometimes play in the restaurant as well.

-Due to Argentina’s high inflation, La Carretaría’s famous tamales, frozen and shipped from Jujuy province are a bit pricey at AR$11 each.
-A better bet for an appetizer are the much larger and flavorful humitas, at AR$15 and the tasty country-style empanadas.
+Due to Argentina’s high inflation, La Carretaría’s famous tamales, frozen and shipped from Jujuy province are a bit pricey for the product.
+A better bet for an appetizer are the much larger and flavorful humitas, and the tasty country-style empanadas.

 While the restaurant’s dining area expanded, the kitchen is just a tad larger than before so the menu is usually limited to four dishes daily.
 Aside from the locro, popular are the guiso de lentejas, a lentil stew, stuffed peppers and dishes made with quinoa, a nutritious nutty grain that is a staple in Jujuy.
 Those looking to try a new dessert shouldn’t pass up the dulce de cayote (chayote, a type of prickly pear served in syrup).